Kyrie Irving Vs. LeBron James Is Recreated In Fine ‘Stan’ Parody Video

 The reported Irving-James feud has become the talk of the NBA, with players like Kevin Durant openly speculating how it might end.

-But no one has imagined how it all has unfolded as well as AOK, who certainly must take a bow for this effor.
+But no one has imagined how it all has unfolded as well as AOK, who certainly must take a bow for this effort.

 Thumbnail photo via David Richard/USA TODAY Sports Images